 Camp Visits

-In-person planetarium shows and complementary hands-on workshops are available for camp groups each summer in July and August by advanced reservation only.
+In-person planetarium shows and complementary hands-on workshops are available for camp groups each summer in July and August by advance reservation only.

-The application portal for camp visits is now closed and will reopen in Spring 2025.
+The application portal for camp visits is now open for Summer 2025.

 about-us-the-museum-history-6